RuhuaJiang/sum_integer_binary_file/README.md

+Goal:
 Calculate the sum of values stored in a user-specified binary file.
 The sum is limited to 64-bit precision.

+Input:
-The program can be provided only one argument, the path to the binary file containing the list of integers.
+The program needs one argument: The path to the binary file containing the list of integers.
 The binary file consists of an array of little-endian 32-bit unsigned integers.